amrvac/amrvac/doc/faq.md

 5. Go through [getting started](getting_started.md) to learn the new way to compile and run your application.
 Note that the `definitions.h` file is not used anymore to turn on special functionalities and can be deleted.

-## Is there a way I can define my own paramaters somewhere in mod_usr.t and configure them through `amrvac.par` ?
+## Is there a way I can define my own paramaters somewhere in mod_usr.t and configure them through `amrvac.par` ? {#faq-own-parameters}

 Indeed, there is a quick and time-saving way to read your own parameters without having to give an explicit value in the usr file and recompile each time.
 Instead, add this in your usr file :